sarwanpasha/kmers_compression/README.md

-# K-mer Compression-based Anticancer Peptide Classification
+# Compression and k-mer based Approach For Anticancer Peptide Analysis

 This repository contains the implementation of our paper "Compression and k-mer based Approach For Anticancer Peptide Analysis".